ONSdigital/eq-author-app/docs/architecture/0003-ui-routing.md

 Changing to use a [short id](https://github.com/dylang/shortid) instead of a UUID for the ids of all parts of a questionnaire.

-### 3. Push the route definition down to the entities
-Define a partial route at top level and allow each entity to define it's routes.
-So in `eq-author/src/App/questionPage/index.js` we would define all the routes for a page.
-This pattern would be followed for each entity.

 ## Consequences

 ### 1. New URL format